msaroufim/sixfigurecareer/README.md

 # Six Figure Career

 So you want a job in Machine Learning?
-Do we have the package for you
+Do we have the package for you!

 ## Usage